aln3/DMML_CW2_Group2/README.md

+# Group 2
 # Data Mining and Machine Learning: Assignment 2.
-Group 2

 ## Our code and results can be viewed directly in GitHub as Jupyter notebooks